dalgudot/share-design/README.md

 <br/>

-## I share my UI/UX Design Experience 🙌
+## I share my Design Experience 🙌

 Hi.
-I am KyungHwan Kim, UI/UX Designer based in South Korea.
-'SHARE DESIGN' is a space to share my UI/UX Design Experience with people around the world.
+I am KyungHwan Kim, Product Designer based in South Korea.
+'SHARE DESIGN' is a space to share my Design Experience with people around the world.

 I'm learning and inspiring by a lot thanks to the experience shared by designers around the world.
-As a UI/UX Designer, I also wanted to share my experience around the world.
+As a Product Designer, I also wanted to share my experience around the world.

 SHARE DESIGN is the result.
-I plan to continue to share my UI/UX Design Experience through SHARE DESIGN.
+I plan to continue to share my Design Experience through SHARE DESIGN.

 <br/>